Edited By : Renée Deveney

 Is Weight Loss a Possible Effect of Ozempic?

-Ozempic is not FDA-approved for weight loss, but losing weight is a “beneficial side effect” of how the drug works to lower A1C.
-Ozempic mimics a hormone produced naturally in the body that makes you feel full.
+Ozempic is not FDA-approved for weight loss, but losing weight is often a beneficial side effect of how the drug works to lower A1C, which measures average blood sugar levels over three-month periods.
+Ozempic mimics the hormone GLP-1, produced naturally in the body to make you feel full.
 It also slows down your digestion.

 Ozempic manufacturer Novo Nordisk also produces semaglutide-based Wegovy, which is FDA-approved for weight management.
-While Ozempic can lead to weight loss in Type 2 diabetes patients, results are typically more significant with Wegovy than Ozempic.
+While Ozempic can lead to weight loss in Type 2 diabetes patients, results are typically more significant with Wegovy than Ozempic due to Wegovy’s higher dosage of semaglutide (the same active ingredient found in Ozempic).

-Ozempic is an injection that comes in pre-filled pens delivering dosages of 0.5 mg, 1 mg or 2 mg.
-Doctors generally prescribed the lowest dose effective for managing blood sugar levels.
-Higher doses are generally found to lead to greater weight loss.
+Ozempic injections come in pre-filled pens delivering dosages of 0.25 mg, 0.5 mg, 1 mg or 2 mg.
+Doctors generally prescribe the lowest effective dose for managing blood sugar levels.
+Higher doses typically lead to more significant weight loss.

-If you and your doctor decide off-label Ozempic for weight loss is right for you, your doctor will take into consideration your medical history and health goals to determine the appropriate dose.
-Never adjust your dose or stop taking Ozempic without first consulting your doctor for advice.
+If you and your doctor decide that off-label Ozempic for weight loss is right for you, your doctor will consider your medical history and health goals to determine the appropriate dose.
+Never adjust your dose or stop taking Ozempic without consulting your doctor.

 Should You Take Ozempic for Weight Loss?

-Weigh the benefits and risks of off-label use of Ozempic for you with your doctor.
+Weigh the benefits and risks of off-label Ozempic use with your doctor.
 Be sure to discuss your lifestyle and medical history.
-The more information your doctor has, the better able they are to make specific recommendations for you.
+The more information your doctor has, the better they can make specific recommendations for you.
 The only safe way to get Ozempic is via a prescription through a reputable doctor.

-As Dr. Gail A. Van Norman of the University of Washington wrote in an article published in the Journal of the American College of Cardiology’s Basic to Translational Science, there are risks associated with off-label prescriptions you and your doctor should consider together.
-For some patients, the benefits may outweigh the risks.
+As Dr. Gail A. Van Norman of the University of Washington wrote in an article published in the Journal of the American College of Cardiology’s Basic to Translational Science, there are risks associated with off-label prescriptions.

 “There is virtually no oversight of off-label drug or device use, which bypasses the consumer-safety and efficacy purpose of FDA approval processes and is nearly impossible to track.
 Problems often only come to notice through industry whistleblowers, or when sufficiently large groups of patients are harmed.”

 Just as Fen-Phen grew in popularity, reports of serious complications emerged.
-Nearly 33% of people taking the off-label drug combination experienced lung and heart damage.
-Of the injured patients, about 21% required heart surgery and Van Norman recounts that “many experienced disability and/or death.”
-The FDA requested the withdrawal of the drugs in 1997 after 20,000 personal injury lawsuits and a $21 billion settlement with the manufacturer, Wyeth Pharmaceuticals.
+Nearly one-third of people taking the off-label drug combination experienced lung and heart damage.
+Of the injured patients, about 21% required heart surgery, and Van Norman recounts that “many experienced disability and/or death.”
+The FDA requested the withdrawal of the drugs in 1997 after more than 20,000 personal injury lawsuits and a $21 billion settlement with the manufacturer, Wyeth Pharmaceuticals.

 Possible Adverse Effects of Taking Ozempic for Weight Loss